ezsystems/ezpublish-kernel/REST-API-V2.rst

             },
             "name" :
             {
-                "description":"the default name of the content",
+                "description":"the computed name (via name schema) of the content in the main language", "type":"string",
-                "type":"string",
             },
             "ownerId":